 6. Subject to control

-Example of variable costs – direct raw material cost.
+- Example of variable costs – direct raw material cost, other production consumables.

 Variable cost versus Semi-variable cost – tabular comparison

-A tabular comparison of Variable costs and Semi-variable costs is given below:
+A tabular comparison of variable and semi-variable costs is given below:

 |At zero production level|